-PJM uses a linear (DC) power flow program to analyze each facility for which PJM is responsible to determine whether any single contingency can overload the facility.
-These results are utilized to determine which flowgates will be used in the generator deliverability analysis, i.e., the program examines each PJM flowgate (contingency / monitored element pair) in the entire PJM footprint as well flowgates near the border of PJM.
-The procedure below explains conceptually how the program works; following the procedure below would yield the same results as the program.
-The procedure uses a load flow set up according to step 2.
+PJM uses a linear (DC) power flow program to analyze each facility for which PJM is responsible to determine whether any single or common mode contingency can overload the facility.
+These results These results are utilized to determine which flowgates will be used in the generator deliverability analysis,-i.e., the program examines each PJM flowgate (contingency / monitored element pair) in the entire PJM footprint as well flowgates near the border of PJM.
+The procedure below explains conceptually how the program works; following the procedure below set up according to step 2.